rhogan284/NetGuard/README.md

 - Kibana provides real-time visualizations and dashboards
 - The Threat Detector continuously monitors for suspicious activities
 - The Threat Responder takes automated actions to mitigate detected threats
+- The Interface provides a user-friendly way to view and manage the system

-## Customization
+## Customisation

-- Modify `threat_detector/config.yaml` to adjust threat detection rules and thresholds
+- Modify `threat_detector/detector_config.yaml` to adjust threat detection rules and thresholds
 - Update `threat_detector/responder_config.yaml` to customize automated response actions
 - Edit `locust/threat_locustfile.py` to simulate different types of attacks
+- Customize the interface by modifying the templates in `interface/templates/`